 Also interesting is a recent design change with Ashes.
-Previously it was stated by Steven you could master all of the professions in a category.
+Previously it was stated by Steven Sharif (Creative Director) you could master all of the professions in a category.
 Now you will be able to master up to two professions, with the ability to achieve up to tier 3 or tier 4 in those professions you have not mastered.

 Several people were asking if the Artisan Class had any effect on a character's Adventurer Class (Combat Class / Primary Archetype).
 The answer to this is no. Unlike some games where a blacksmith gets a bonus to strength on their character, or an alchemist gets a bonus to intelligence, these are two very separate systems.

-Players of any Main Archetype are free to choose any Artisan Path without fear of choosing an incompatible stat mix.
+Players of any Primary Archetype are free to choose any Artisan Profession without fear of choosing an incompatible stat mix.